gerald2399/Beverage-Company-Website/README.md

 ### Live Site: https://gerald2399.github.io/Beverage-Company-Website/

 ## Description
-This is a front-end beverage company website I created using HTML, CSS, and Javascript.
+This is a front-end website project I created of a fictional beverage company using HTML, CSS, and Javascript.